tpresley/sygnal/README.md

     return { count: state.count + 1 }
   }

-  // you can make this even shorter using the shortenned arrow function object return syntax like:
+  // you can make this even shorter using the shortened arrow function object return syntax like:
   // INCREMENT: (state) => ({ count: state.count + 1 })
 }
 ```